tomkonidas/one-auth/README.md

 - OAuth providers
 - Roles and permissions

-OneAuth is built on `Plug`, so it isn't tied to a specific web framework.
+OneAuth is built on [Plug](https://plug.hexdocs.pm/), so it isn't tied to a specific web framework.
 It works with any `Plug`-compatible application, including Phoenix and other frameworks built on top of `Plug`.
 The examples below use Phoenix since it's the most common target.